ammrat13/ammrat13.github.io/_drafts/writeup_csaw_2020_finals_eccentric.md

 ---

-The first piece of the attack has to do with the @@p@@-adic numbers.
+The first piece of the attack has to do with @@p@@-adic numbers.
 I've thought a lot about how to briefly summarize them, and what follows is my best attempt.

 Consider the numbers @@1=\hex{0001}@@ and @@257=\hex{0101}@@.
 They're very far apart in the conventional sense, but in another sense they're very close